pepkit/hello_looper/README.md

  * `looper_config` -- specification of path to the: PEP, output folder, and pipeline interfaces.
  * `/project` -- contains 2 files that describe metadata for the project (`project_config.yaml`) and the samples (`sample_annotation.csv`).
 This particular project describes just two samples listed in the annotation file.
 These files together make up a [PEP](http://pepkit.github.io)-formatted project, and can therefore be read by any PEP-compatible tool, including `looper`.
  * `/data` -- contains 2 data files for 2 samples.
 These input files were each passed to the pipeline.
  * `/pipeline` -- contains the script we want to run on each sample in our project.
-Our pipeline is a very simple shell script named [count_lines.sh](pipeline/count_lines.sh), which (duh!) counts the number of lines in an input file.
+Our pipeline is a very simple shell script named [count_lines.sh](pipeline/count_lines.sh), which simply counts the number of lines in an input file.

-When we invoke `looper` from the command line we told it to `run looper_config.yaml`. `looper` reads the [project/project_config.yaml](project/project_config.yaml) file, which points to a few things:
+When we invoke `looper` from the command line, we told it to `run looper_config.yaml`. `looper` reads the [project/project_config.yaml](project/project_config.yaml) file, which points to a few things:
  * the [project/project_config.yaml](project/project_config.yaml) file, which specifies a PEP and points to csv file that contain samples, their type, and path to data file
  * the `output_dir`, which is where looper results are saved.
 Results will be saved in `$HOME/hello_looper_results`.
  * the `pipeline_interface.yaml` file, ([pipeline/pipeline_interface.yaml](pipeline/pipeline_interface.yaml)), which tells looper how to connect to the pipeline (which is also in [pipeline/](pipeline/)).